ADA-GWU/a4-feature-extraction-tmehtiyev2019/README.md

 ## Usage

 1. **Open the Notebook:**
-   Navigate to Google Colab and open the `digital-image-pre-processing.ipynb` file from the folder you uploaded to Google Drive.
+   Navigate to Google Colab and open the `feature_extraction.ipynb` file from the folder you uploaded to Google Drive.

 2. **Run the Notebook:**
    Execute the cells in the notebook.
 The first cell will mount your Google Drive, and you'll need to authorize access to the folder where the repository is located.

-3. **Verify Output:**
-   Check the output directories in your Google Drive to view the processed MRI images and metadata.